ckeditor/ckeditor5/docs/examples/how-tos.md

 ### How to get the editor instance in the plugin?

-In a simple plugin, you can get editor's instance using a plugin functions' attribute
+In a simple plugin, you can get the editor's instance using a plugin functions' attribute

 ```js
 function MyPlugin(editor) {